-Alexander D. Fine is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+Alexander D. Fine is a partner in the Washington, D.C. office of Gibson Dunn.
 He is a member of the firm’s Mergers and Acquisitions, Finance, and Private Equity Practice Groups.

-Mr. Fine has been named by Lawdragon Leading Dealmakers in America 2025, which honors “the eminents of M&A and power players of private equity”, and was also recognized in The Legal 500 U.S. for Capital Markets: Equity Offerings, 2014.
-Prior to joining Gibson Dunn, Mr. Fine was a partner with Kirkland & Ellis.
+Alexander has been named by Lawdragon Leading Dealmakers in America 2025 and 2026, which honors “the eminents of M&A and power players of private equity”, and was also recognized in The Legal 500 U.S. for Capital Markets: Equity Offerings, 2014.
+Prior to joining Gibson Dunn, Alexander was a partner at another international law firm.
 Before that he served as Executive Vice President and Corporate Counsel of Allied Capital Corporation.

 Representative Clients and Transactions